rdkcentral/cats-python-globalcache/README.md

 The `/irms` directory contains the following files for gcdispatcher:
 * `/irms/config/gc/gc-dispatcher-config.yml`
   * Thie file is created by IR-MS and defines device configuration (primarily hostname and port of global-cache devices)
-  * [ ] TODO: gcdispatcher should query IR-MS at startup to make sure it's loaded before reading this file.
 * `/irms/redrat/REDRAT_KEYMANAGER.xml`
   * This is the RedRat key dataset file, and must be copied separately to this location (e.g. via Ansible job)
   * This is currently copied from the IR-MS ansible job.
-  * [ ] TODO: Should this be copied from the gcdispatcher ansible job?

 Both files are loaded at service start.
 Restart the docker container to reload.